Joshuarox100/VRC-Inventory-Inventor/README.md

 </p>

 This option allows you to add Pages from another Preset.
 After selecting a Preset, you can choose which Pages you want to append from it.
 If a appended Page contains a [Subpage Item](#subpage) that directs to a Page that was not added, it will instead redirect to the first Page of the Preset it was added to.
 If an appended Page shares the name of an already existing Page, the new Page will be renamed as described earlier.

-#### Removing Pages
-To remove a Page, simply select the Page you want to delete in the Directory and click the 'Remove Page' button.

 ### Items
 <p align="center">